Water Main/Hydrant Flushing Project

-HBPW water main/hydrant flushing is scheduled to begin April in certain areas.
+HBPW water main/hydrant flushing is scheduled to begin in June in certain areas.
 Learn more about the flushing program and areas affected.

 What's the HBPW Flushing Program?